Customer online experience

-Following months of planning, consultation and customer research, the new DoT website went live in July 2013.
+Following months of planning, consultation and customer research, the revised DoT website went live in July 2013.

-New functionality of the website includes improving accessibility standards as well as usability for people using mobile devices.
-When viewing the new website on any mobile device (e.g. tablet or mobile phone) the website will change automatically, making it much easier for you to interact with the information you need.
+Functionality of the website includes improving accessibility standards as well as usability for people using mobile devices.
+When viewing the website on any mobile device (e.g. tablet or mobile phone) the website changes automatically, making it much easier for you to interact with the information you need.

-Based on research results the new design is cleaner, more stylish and less cluttered, with simpler navigation and more promotional spaces allowing us to share with you new services and tools as they become available.
+Based on research results the revised design is cleaner, more stylish and less cluttered, with simpler navigation and more promotional spaces allowing us to share with you services and tools as they become available.

 These are just the first of the changes.
 This body of works is not just a one-off project, it is a long term strategy that will continue to improve the way the DoT interacts with you, our customers, and presents information in a way that is compatible with technology now and in to the future.

 Benefits of the revised design include:

 - Simpler design and navigation making it easier for you to find what you are looking for.